 Yes.
 Junior hunter training days are established annually for firearms hunting during specified seasons.
 On these occasions, only a licensed junior hunter may hunt when accompanied by a licensed adult hunter 18 years of age or older.
 The adult hunter may not carry a firearm.
 These training days provide junior hunters with an opportunity to learn safe and effective hunting practice from experienced hunters.
-Also, the junior hunter must observe all regulations regarding permits and tags for hunting on private and state land.
+Also, the junior hunter must observe all regulations regarding permits and stamps for hunting on private and state land.

 How do I find out about places to hunt on public land?